rakotomandimby/ai-resume-cover/src/cv-en.md

 # Detailed career path

-- Chief Information Officer at Inviso Group from november 2025 to present
+- Chief Information Officer at Inviso Group from november 2025 to april 2026
     - Oversee the company's IT strategy and infrastructure to ensure alignment with business goals.
     - Lead a team of IT professionals to implement and maintain technology solutions that enhance operational efficiency.
     - Lead Sage ERP configurations, accounting, human resources management and business intelligence to uniform the setup across the different companies of the group.